PeterCamilleri/ideas/README.md

 args - Some experiments with portable, optional named arguments.

+array_columns - An experiment in printing out an array in neat, efficient columns.

 continue - Rapidly concluding that the continue construct is of no value to me.

 create - Studies in the creation of classes and their extend/include.